 - A practical sketching exercise (take home your work!)

-- Please arrive on time and come curious!
+- This event is from 15:00-17:00, please arrive on time and come curious!